mariodss/azure-network-protocols/README.md

 <p>-The command ipconfig /release is the one that drops (releases) the current IP address.</p>
 <p>-The command ipconfig /renew is used to request a new IP address from the DHCP server.</p>
 <p>DHCP uses UDP ports 67 and 68</p>
-<p>There is a method by which we can activate both release and renew commands in PowerSheell.
+<p>There is a method by which we can activate both release and renew commands in PowerShell.
 We do this by creating a .bat file in the notepad application.
 We need to type both commands within the file and then if we type the command <filename.bat> in PowerShell, we should be able to release and renew at the same time.
 This is done to observe DHCP traffic in Wireshark.</p>
-<p>By following the previous method, we observe all the packages from the IP release/renewal process in the Wireshark Interface.
-They are a total of 5 packages: release, discover, offer, request and ACK. </p>
+<p>By following the previous method, we can observe all the packets from the IP release/renewal process in the Wireshark interface.
+There are a total of five packets: Release, Discover, Offer, Request, and ACK.
+In summary, the IP address was released, and a process known as a broadcast began, in which a source address of 0.0.0.0 requested a new IP address from a DHCP server.
+After this, the DHCP server offered the IP address, and the computer accepted it.</p>

 <br />